WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

     - Well-documented issues also often include a checklist of tasks that allow for clear documention of completion progress, as well as clarity during review.
 4. Clone the repository via the instructions in the ***Installation*** section of the [README](https://github.com/WaterbendingToph/cs414-f20-public_class_TeamD/blob/master/README.md) file.
 5. Checkout a new branch with an up-to-date version of the master branch.
-6. In the console, navigate to the project's root directory ("*cs414-f20-public_class_TeamD*").
+6. In the console, navigate to the project's front end directory ("*cs414-f20-public_class_TeamD/src/main/frontend*").
 From this directory, you may load any dependencies that have not already been added to your local environment by running `npm i`.
     - **Complete this step even if you believe you already have all dependencies**, as new ones are added regularly.
 7. Once dependencies have been loaded, make your edits on your new branch using your IDE of choice.
     - This project has been designed to allow development on multiple IDEs.
 To date, project members have used VSCode, IntelliJ IDEA, Eclipse, and Sublime Text for development without issues.
 Git *should* ignore any files that are IDE-specific, but if you encounter an issue with a new IDE, please contact a team member or open an issue.